fal-works/p5js-templates/docs/README.md

 ### npm scripts

-- Some templates use [TypeScript](https://www.typescriptlang.org/) and/or [Rollup](https://rollupjs.org/) for building the JavaScript file to be run on browsers.
+- Some templates use [TypeScript](https://www.typescriptlang.org/) and/or [Rollup](https://rollupjs.org/) for building a JavaScript file to be run on browsers.
 This process is automated and programmed with npm scripts, which are defined in the `scripts` field in `package.json` and can be run with command-line `npm run (command name)`.

 - For understanding how to construct npm scripts, you may want to google around "npm scripts" or "npm run-script" or something.
 And check out the below:
     - Difference between globally and locally installed packages